 Términos y frases comunes

-according Actaeon allegory alliteration allusion alteration appeare appropriate archaic archaism associated attempt Book Cantos cause Chaucer's Christian circle classical Comes common commonplace concluding continually course creatures Cynthia death delight despite detail Diana discussion divine doth earlier earth earthly Elizabethan employed English epic equall especially example Faerie Queene faire Fall Fate Faunus figure finds goddess gods hand haue heaven human idea Ioue Irish Jove Jove's language less literary materials meaning medieval mind months moon Mutabilitie mutability myth narrative Nature Nature's notion Ovid Parlement perhaps poem poetry poets political possible prayer present probably Providence reference Renaissance rest rhetorical rule Seasons seems sense sources Spenser stanza story suggests symbol theme things thinks thou thought Titan tradition turning whole
+according Actaeon allegory alliteration allusion alteration appeare appropriate archaic archaism associated attempt Book Cantos cause Chaucer's Christian circle classical Comes common commonplace concluding continually course creatures Cynthia death delight detail Diana divine doth earlier earth earthly Elizabethan employed English epic equall especially example Faerie Queene faire Fall Fate Faunus figure finds goddess gods hand haue heaven human idea Ioue Jove Jove's language less literary materials meaning medieval mind months moon Mutabilitie mutability myth narrative Nature Nature's observes Ovid Parlement perhaps poem poetry poets political possible prayer present probably Providence reference Renaissance rest rhetoric rule Seasons seems sense sources Spenser stanza story Studies suggests symbol theme things thinks thou thought Titan tradition turning whole